PPA-5

 Write the following functions:

-• dict_to_list: accept a dictionary D as argument.
-Return the key-value pairs in D as a list L of tuples.
-That is, every element of L should be of the form (key, value) such that D[key] = value.
-Going the other way, every key-value pair in the dictionary should be present as a tuple in the list L.
+dict_to_list: accept a dictionaryDas argument.
+Return the key-value pairs inDas a listLof tuples.
+That is, every element ofLshould be of the form(key, value)such thatD[key] = value.
+Going the other way, every key-value pair in the dictionary should be present as a tuple in the listL.list_to_dict: accept a list of tuplesLas argument.
+Each element ofLis of the form(x, y).
+Return a dictDsuch that each tuple(x, y)corresponds to a key-value pair inD.
+That is,D[x] = y.

-• For the function dict_to_list, the order in which the key-value pairs are appended to the list doesn’t matter.
+dict_to_list, the order in which the key-value pairs are appended to the list doesn’t matter. - For the function

-• You do not have to accept input from the user or print the output to the console.
+list_to_dict, you can assume that if(x1, y1)and(x2, y2)are two different elements inL,x1 != x2.
+Why is this assumption important? - You do not have to accept input from the user or print the output to the console.
 You just have to write the definition of both the functions.

 Hint

-• For the function list_to_dict, execute dict(L) and observe what you get.
+list_to_dict, executedict(L)and observe what you get.

 Solutions